Destinyuc21/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-The file hello will be in the working directory.
+a script that adds execution permission to the owner, the group owner and the other users, to the file hello

+The file hello will be in the working directoryYou are not allowed to use commas for this script